bec-archer/SR80-Manuals/user-manual.md

 3. Click **Print** → set scale to 100% with no margins.
 4. Cut out the stickers along the dashed lines.

-Each sticker has a unique ID on it.
-The IDs are meaningless until assigned.
+Each sticker has a unique code on it (looks like **SR-A3KX7N**).
+The codes are meaningless until assigned.
 You can print as many sheets as you want — unused stickers don't need to be tracked anywhere.

 **Tip on placement:** Stick the tag somewhere that won't be removed or covered during repair.
 The barrel of a cylinder works well.
 Avoid end caps, fittings, or anywhere that gets disassembled.
 The tag needs to survive the job and still be readable when the customer brings the equipment back years later.